Welcome to

 Dates

 Please mark the workshop dates in your calendar.
-Online options will be available for interstate attendees.
+These workshops will be online for interstate attendees.

 Location